Haus zum Sessel: Printing house

 In the late 15th century, Johann Amerbach rented the building and established an additional printing press in the house.
 In the 1490s he eventually purchased it and further onwards, it became a home for humanist writers and scholars.
 In 1507 Johann Amerbach sold the Haus zum Sessel to Johann Froben, his successor.
 Froben employed humanists like Sebastian Brant, Beatus Rhenanus or Johannes Reuchlin as editors and proof readers.
 Sebastian Münster was entrusted with editing Hebrew texts.
 Johannes Oecolampadius resided in the house during his proof reading of the Greek-Latin Bible of Erasmus of Rotterdam.
 Erasmus also resided in the house between 1514 and 1516 and Froben would become the main printer of Erasmus' works, 148 titles are recorded.
-Froben's son Hieronymus Froben would become his successor and joined forces with the printers Johannes Herwagen and Nicolaus Episcopius.
+Froben's son Hieronymus Froben would become his successor and joined forces with the printers Johann Herwagen and Nicolaus Episcopius.
 Episcopius would marry Froben's daughter Justina in 1529.
 The joint venture did not last, and Hiernoymus Froben established a new printing house in the Bäumleingasse.
 The Episcopius family printed in the building until 1599 when Eusiebius Episcopius, the grandson of Nikolaus Episcopius, died.
 For some years afterward, little is known about the house except the names of three subsequent owners.